-This study evaluated substances or sample conditions that might interfere with the ability of the Platelet PGDprime Test to correctly identify bacterialnegative platelet samples as Non-reactive and bacteria-positive samples as Reactive.
-The substances and conditions are listed in Table10.
-All testing was performed using a 12-member panel comprising 11 bacteria-positive and 1 bacteria-negative members.
-Three lots of the Platelet PGDprime Test were used.
+This study evaluated substances or sample conditions that might interfere with the ability of the Platelet PGDprime Test to correctly identify bacterial-negative platelet samples as Non-reactive and bacteria-positive samples as Reactive.
+The substances and conditions are listed in Table 10.
+All testing was performed using 12 bacteria-positive and 1 bacteria-negative panel members.
+A total of six lots of the Platelet PGDprime Test were used.
 Leukocyte reduced platelets (LRAP and LR WBDP/LR WBDPp) and nLR WBDP/nLR WBDPp were tested.
-At least five examples of each potentially interfering condition was tested for each platelet type, with the exception of RF and HAMA, where ten samles were tested.
+At least five examples of each potentially interfering condition was tested for each platelet type, with the exception of RF and HAMA, where ten samples were tested.